Desperado (Rihanna song): Writing and recording

 During the writing and recording process for Rihanna's eighth studio album, Anti, the singer was staying in a rented house in Malibu, California where she was accompanied by various musicians.
 One of the songwriters in the house was Krystin "Rook Monroe" Watkins.
 He together with American producer Mick Schultz had previously worked on a track, so he invited him over to the house, as he thought that Rihanna might be interested in the song.
 In an interview for Billboard, Schultz recalled, "I hadn’t even heard anything she was doing, so it was like completely a blind thing.
 But my friend Rook, who wrote the song, he was over there and he invited me to come over, so that was like a random chain of events that turned out to work but that’s not always the case.
 I don’t usually just bring in something like that randomly."

 Work on "Desperado" continued during Schultz and Monroe's stay in the house, where they were joined by Rihanna, James Fauntleroy and Derrus Rachel for the final result.
 For the developing process of the song, Schultz, who also produced it, commented, "One thing led to another and she cut it but I actually never really presented the record to her.
 Hey but if I did, I would’ve probably been like, "Hey, this is Rihanna.
 This is crazy."
+He intended to create a song that puts the listener in a mood, remarking how it has an "alternative vibe but still has urban undertones but it’s guitar and dirty live bass."

 "Desperado" was recorded at the Westlake Beverly Recording Studios in Los Angeles.
 Rihanna's vocals were recorded by Marcos Tovar and Kuk Harrell; the latter also did the vocal production of the song.
 The recording process was assisted by Thomas Warren.
 In addition to co-writing it, Watkins and Fauntleroy also provided additional vocal arrangement to "Desperado"; the latter also sang additional background vocals.
 The guitar in the track was played by Mick Schultz, while the bass guitar was provided by Brian Schultz.
 The mixing of Desperado was done by Manny Marroquin at the Larabee Studios in Universal City with Chris Galland and Ike Schultz serving as the mixing assistants.
 Chris Gehringer did the mastering at the Sterling Sound Studios in New York City.
 On June 9, 2017, a dance remixes extended play was released via the iTunes Store for digital download and streaming on Apple Music and Spotify.
-The EP features four remixes of "Desperado" done by MK, 3LAU, Andrelli and Fairlane.
+The EP features four remixes of "Desperado" done by MK, 3lau, Andrelli and Fairlane.